AxleGG/TheTenClickList/README.md

-# Welcome to the Geometry Dash Shitty List template! testt
+# Welcome to the Geometry Dash Shitty List template!test

 # FAQ